 In the following we illustrate drawbacks of the measure introduced in Section II using an example.
-Next, the new measure is introduced that overcomes those limitations using an analysis based on Multiple Testpatterns (MT).
+Our new measure using an analysis based on Multiple Testpatterns (MT) that overcomes those limitations is introduced afterwards.
 Then, the relation to previously defined measures is analyzed.